이라고 [ Korean Grammar ]

 여기가 어디라고 이렇게 소란을 피우느냐?

-- He's the strongest among us.
-Who would you pick on him?
+• He's the strongest among us.
+Who would dare to challenge him?